 Other Unique Nutrients

-As if all this weren’t enough, beef brain contains several nutrients that the scientific community has only just begun to learn about.
-These nutrients include phosphatidylserine, sphingomyelin, brain cell activators, brain derived neurotrophic factor (BDNF), and other brain-boosting peptides and factors.
+Beef brain contains several nutrients that the scientific community has only just begun to learn about.
+These nutrients include phosphatidylserine, sphingomyelin, brain cell activators, brain derived neurotrophic factor (BDNF), and other brain supporting peptides and factors.

-These brain-specific nutrients also support the fascinating findings showing that each organ you consume provides specific nutrients to the corresponding organs in your body!
+These brain-specific nutrients also support the fascinating findings showing that each organ you consume may provide specific nutrients to the corresponding organs in your body!

 Beef Brain Health Benefits

-The unique nutrient profile of beef brain means that it may able to benefit many facets of your health.
-They make a great addition to your carnivore diet food list, and can be worked into standard diets relatively seamlessly.
+The unique nutrient profile of beef brain means that it may benefit various facets of your health.
+They make a great addition to your carnivore diet food list, and can be worked into standard diets.

-In a perfect example of the like-supports-like concept behind nearly all organ meats, the nutrients and growth factors in beef brain means it can benefit your own brain’s health and processing speed.
+In a perfect example of the like-supports-like concept behind nearly all organ meats, the nutrients and growth factors in beef brain means it may benefit your own brain’s health and processing speed.

 Beef brain may support: